achillesn/smart-cedar/_drafts/Songs/you-were-born-human.md

 Anyway.

 Even your breath
 If you don’t make it live

-When you are alive
+when you are alive
-Doesn’t belong to you
+doesn’t belong to you

 Even your breath
 If you don’t make it live